Construction

 Cherry.
 American Black Cherry (Prunus Serotina)

-When it gets down to it, it’s all about the wood.
-Primarily we like to use Cherry, as in American Black Cherry (Prunus Serotina), but it is not the tree that produces cherries that you see at the supermarket.
-It has a beautiful reddish brown color, an attractive grain and finishes well if you take the proper steps.
-Also it takes on a rich patina (darkens) as it ages and actually becomes more beautiful over time.
+Cherry, as in American Black Cherry (Prunus Serotina), is not the tree that produces cherries that you see at the supermarket.
+It has a beautiful reddish brown color and an attractive grain that finishes well.
+It takes on a rich patina (darkens) as it ages and actually becomes more beautiful over time.
 It is very popular for making fine furniture and cabinetry.
 When we use it for our beautiful lamps, it tends to fit in and enhance many different decors.

 Finish